-The Department owns 75 percent of the 230 kilovolt double-circuit transmission line between Midway substation and Wheeler Ridge substation; the other 25 percent is owned by PG&E. The transmission line connects the Buena Vista, Wheeler Ridge and Wind Gap pumping plants to the PG&E Midway substation.
+The Department owns 75 percent of the 230 kilovolt double-circuit transmission line between PG&E's Midway and Wheeler Ridge substations; the other 25 percent is owned by PG&E. The transmission line connects to the Department's Buena Vista, Wheeler Ridge and Wind Gap pumping plants.
 Each pumping plant's tie line is solely owned by the Department.